-We visualize the estimated density maps of the proposed method compared with the baseline in Fig.~\ref{fig:visualziation}, from which we can observe that our proposed method obtains more accurate estimations.
-Benefiting from the proposed PSM and GCM, our method can better reflect the scale variation of the presidents.
-Compared with the baseline methods, our proposed model obtain more accurate estimations across diverse scenes from sparse to highly congested.
-Moreover,compared with baseline, our method has obtained more clearer density maps and performed stronger localization ability to a certain extent.
+We visualize some estimated density maps of the proposed method and the baseline in Fig.~\ref{fig:visualziation}, from which we can observe that our proposed method obtains more accurate estimations.
+Benefiting from the proposed PSM and GCM, our method can better reflect the scale variation of the pedestrians.
+Compared with the baseline method, our proposed model obtains more accurate estimations across diverse scenes from sparse to highly congested.
+Moreover, compared with baseline, our method obtains clearer density maps and shows stronger localization ability to a certain extent.